-We encourage members of the public to participate in our affairs.
+We encourage members of the public to participate in our meetings.
 All relevant issues raised by members of the public will be taken into account when the Council is making its decisions.

-- Questions: Our procedure rules allow a period of fifteen minutes in total for written questions to be put to the Council or a committee about any matter on which we have any powers or duties or which affects the district.
+- question, our procedure rules allow a period of fifteen minutes in total for written questions to be put to the Council or a committee about any matter on which we have any powers or duties or which affects the district

 In addition, members of the public are welcome to attend any Council or committee meetings unless personal or confidential business is being discussed.
 We will try to make sure that all meetings are held in venues that have reasonable access and seating for members of the public.
 A hearing induction loop is available at our offices in Trinity Road, Cirencester.